 In relationships, marriage or dating, we choose what activities we want to join in.
 And we can either look for ways to connect or we can look for ways to be separate.
 I believe my then-wife was aware that she had isolated too much in our marriage and that she was making an effort to come out of her shell and join with me.
 The effort was appreciated, but the overall effect was lost in the sea of dissatisfaction that was obvious on the tennis court that day.
 She had never continued her lessons, had never joined the kids and me on the court, and was not very happy being a complete beginner.
 It was easier not to play tennis.

-It’d be easier not to get into bike riding with my fiance.
+It’d be easier not to get into bike riding with my girlfriend.
 I’ve fallen several times and have the scars to prove it.
 But we keep getting back on the bike and we keep making dates to ride.
 Today we’ve got an ongoing Sunday morning ride that we can both look forward to.

 Join with your partner in all the ways you can.
 Time together doing things you both love is time together IN LOVE.
 That’s how it works.
 And that’s what you want from here on out, a way to join in more and more of your life.